zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 This policy will be affective with the Zowe V2 release.
 It will affect how changes to V2 are introduced.
 Breaking changes to V2 APIs and behavior can be made in V3 at earliest.

+The policy applies to projects that are a part of the Zowe Long Term Support (LTS) release.
+It does not apply to projects in incubation.

 ## Public and internal API

 The term API in this document means any type of programmatic API including REST APIs, Java APIs, TypeScript APIs, and CLIs.